FabienMeyer/cookiecutter-poetry-pypackage/docs/source/environment_setup.rst

 Linting environment
 -------------------

-Tox_ can create an environment for each linting tool.
+Tox_ can create an environment for each linter tool.
 A cumulative environment is also available and to run ``yapf``, ``flake8``, ``isort``, ``mypy``, and ``doc8``.

-This environment can be used to configure the linting tools' path in external tools::
+This environment can be used to configure the linter tools' path in external tools::

-    poetry run tox -e linting
+    poetry run tox -e linters
     .tox/linting/Scripts/yapf.exe
     .tox/linting/Scripts/flake8.exe
     .tox/linting/Scripts/isort.exe